How to Buy Out a Business Partner: The Essential Guide

 Business Valuation

 The next step is to determine the business’s worth.
 The best way to do this is to get an independent business valuation.
+An independent valuation gives partners an accurate picture of cash flows, risks, liabilities, and growth.
 While a certified business valuation expert would be best for this process, you can also use an uncertified independent valuation expert.

 The valuation process determines your company’s fair market value by analyzing all tangible and intangible assets.
 It considers expected profits, sales, revenue, equipment, market share, and all partners’ creative and operational contributions.

-Business valuations typically use or more of several appraisal methods to determine the company’s value:
+Common financial valuation methods include earnings multiples and discounted cash flow (DCF) methods.
+Business valuations typically use one or more of several appraisal methods to determine the company’s value:

 • Adjusted Net Asset Method.